-BIO 316: Evolution of Developmental Mechanisms
+BIO 316 Evolution of Developmental Mechanisms

-Students will conduct research into embryogenesis has illuminated the molecular mechanisms of development for a select few organisms in exquisite detail.
+Research into embryogenesis has illuminated the molecular mechanisms of development for a select few organisms in exquisite detail.
 The field of Evolutionary Developmental Biology compares the developmental mechanisms of these model systems to distinct, understudied taxa.
 Using this comparative approach, we can infer the characteristics of the common ancestors of these organisms.
 In this course, we will explore how molecular, paleontological and evolutionary techniques can yield insights into animals that existed half a billion years ago.
 Evaluations will be based on discussion of primary literature and several short papers.
-Offered in the spring semester of even-numbered years.
+This course is offered in the spring semester of even-numbered years.
+Prerequisite: BIO 211

-Prerequisite: Biology 211

-BIO 351: The Evolution of Populations
+BIO 351 The Evolution of Populations

 This course will provide an in-depth examination of the population-level effects of evolutionary processes.
 The first half of the semester will focus on examining advances in evolutionary biology, centered around a quantitative approach to understanding the principles of population genetics.
 The second half of the semester will involve close reading of primary literature focused on a narrow topic in population biology.
-Offered in the spring semester of odd-numbered years.
+This course is offered in the spring semester of odd-numbered years.